NandanTadi/market-rates-data-visualization/README.md

 # How Interest Rates Reshape the Bond Market

-This is an interactive narrative visualization built using D3.js that explores how changes in interest rates (actions by the Federal Reserve) has impact the bond market over time.
+This is an interactive narrative visualization built using D3.js that explores how changes in interest rates (actions by the Federal Reserve) has impacted the bond market over time.

 ## 🔍 Project Summary